 Now fast forward (if you want to see how they fall for each other read the book) it’s cute in the She never been kissed starring Drew Barrymore and Michael Vartan kinda way.
 There is a three-year time jump in this book so brace yourself for that.
 She never catches his name, tries to find him and fails.
 But Penn has more luck tracking her down.
-Only to realize they are not from the same side of the tracks.
-So what does he do.
-Isn’t it obvious he becomes one of her kind.
+Only to realize they are not on the same side of the tracks.
+So what does he do?
+Isn’t it obvious he becomes one of her kind?
 But are his intentions good or bad…..?

-This is not a duet I would revisit, why because I gave book 2 ☆☆, It was ok , really it was.
+This is not a duet I would revisit, why because I gave book 2 ☆☆, It was ok, really it was.
 But not enough to entice me to want to reread it and make sure I wasn’t in some sort of book funk.
-But Penn will always have his little slice of my book boyfriend heart.
+But Penn will always have his little slice of my book boyfriend’s heart.